 By early April the work was completed and production started.

 James Klynveld joined the company on 8 July 2013 as financial manager.
-Roy Oliver joined Woody’s on 1 Sept 2013 as head of production.
+Roy Oliver joined Woody’s on 1 Sept 2013.

 The Woodys branding was completely re-designed under Will’s leadership along with a new corporate website and social media platforms.

 Woody’s continued to refine its processing techniques and processes.
 It incorporated more aggressive marketing such as a bacon festival that we attended.

 During 2014 Woodys started expanding their marketing across the border to other African countries.

 Woody’s became more “corporate” on 25 May 2015 and Profert’s involvement ended.
 June 2015 became a very important benchmark month from a profit/ loss perspective.
 On 17 June 2015, the record number of bacon packets to date were sliced and packed.
 Tristan spent a week with Will, job shadowing him.
 Product quality became a major focus in 2015.

 In 2016 we embarked on a project where we started to change over from conventional bacon production to the grid system.
 Here are photos of our first attempt, through subsequent versions and onto the design that we currently use.
 Also included is Jason delivering our first trolly, our conveyor filling stations, and some product pictures – produced in the new system.
 Here is a link to an article that deals with some of the meat science underlying the development: The future-processes-and-technology using microbial-transglutaminase.
 The product features are also our first free-range products, packed on a new Seal Pack machine.

 Oscar and Jason were the brains behind the grids and I focussed on the functional ingredients and the use of Transglutaminase along with setting up the processing steps using the grids.